bensmith07/zillow-regression-project/README.md

 ### Initial Questions

+- Is there a significant correlation between the number of bathrooms in a home and it's value?

+- Is there a significant correlation between the number of bedrooms in a home and it's value?

+- Is there a significant correlation between the square footage of a home and it's value?

 - Which has a greater effect on home values, number of bedrooms, number of bathrooms, or square footage?

-- A "3/2" home is often considered ideal for many buyers.
+- A "3/2" home (one with three bedrooms and two bathrooms) is often considered ideal for many buyers.
 Could this be a useful categorical feature?

 ### Data Dictionary